-All notices of cancellation should be in writing, signed and dated, and mailed or delivered to the Admission's Office at WyoTech, 500 Innovation Drive, Blairsville, PA 15717.
+All notices of cancellation should be in writing, signed and dated, and mailed or delivered to the Admission's Office located at your campus.

-- (a) The student applicant will be returned all monies paid if: - (1) The school rejects the applicant; - (2) The enrollment of the student was procured as the result of any misrepresentation through advertising, promotional materials of the school, or representations by the owner or representative of the school; - (3) The school cancels the student's program.
-The student applicant will be returned all monies paid the latter of: - (4) The student applicant cancels this agreement within five business days after signing the agreement and making an initial payment; - (5) The student applicant cancels this agreement within five business days following a tour of the school and inspection of school equipment; - (6) The student applicant cancels this agreement within the first five days of attendance following the first scheduled class of the first academic year. - (b) The student applicant will be returned all monies paid, less the application fee (if applicable), if this agreement is cancelled more than five business days after signing the agreement and (a)(5) or(a)(6) above do not apply.
+- (a) The student applicant will be returned all monies paid if: - (1) The school rejects the applicant; - (2) The enrollment of the student was procured as the result of any misrepresentation through advertising, promotional materials of the school, or representations by the owner or representative of the school; - (3) The school cancels the student's program. - (b) The student applicant will be returned all monies paid the latter of: - (4) The student applicant cancels this agreement within five business days after signing the agreement and making an initial payment: - (5) The student applicant cancels this agreement within five business days following a tour of the school and inspection of school equipment; - (6) The student applicant cancels this agreement within the first five days of attendance following the first scheduled class of the first academic year. - (c) The student applicant will be returned all monies paid, less the application fee (if applicable), if this agreement is cancelled more than five business days after signing the agreement and (a)(5) or(a)(6) above do not apply.

-Notification of intent to withdraw should be made to the Registrar's Office located at the respective campus indicated on the front of this agreement.
+Notification of intent to withdraw should be made to the Registrar's Office located at your campus.
 The school will prepare the Pennsylvania Refund Policy and the Institutional Refund Policy and administer the most beneficial refund for the student.

-(a) (1) A student who withdraws after five days of scheduled class attendance but within the first 50% of the first academic year will receive a refund of the prorated tuition, less the application fee (if applicable), for the first 50% of the first academic year in accordance with the following Pennsylvania Policy.
+- (a) (1) A student who withdraws after five days of scheduled class attendance but within the first 50% of the first academic year will receive a refund of the prorated tuition, less the application fee if applicable, for the first 50% of the first academic year in accordance with the following Pennsylvania Policy.
+A student who withdraws during the first 7 calendar days will receive a refund of 75%; a student who withdraws after the first 7 calendar days, but within the first 25%, will receive a refund of 55%; a student who withdraws after 25%, but within 50%, will receive a refund of 30%; and a student who withdraws after 50% is entitled to 0% refund. - The percent of time attended is based on the number of clock hours of attendance compared to the first 50% of the academic year.
+Official withdrawal, for refund computation purposes, is the last clock hour of recorded attendance. - (2) A student who withdraws during the second 50% of the first academic year will receive a refund of the prorated tuition, less the application fee (if applicable), for the second 50% of the first academic year in accordance with the following Pennsylvania Policy.
 A student who withdraws during the first 7 calendar days will receive a refund of 75%; a student who withdraws after the first 7 calendar days, but within the first 25%, will receive a refund of 55%; a student who withdraws after 25%, but within 50%, will receive a refund of 30%; and a student who withdraws after 50% is entitled to 0% refund.